Supported file formats

 File size limits

-There is no maximum file size.
-Large files keep going even if your connection drops — Swyvl resumes from where it left off when you’re back online.
+Swyvl supports files up to 100 GB.
+Large uploads keep going even if your connection drops — Swyvl resumes from where it left off when you’re back online.
+Very large files (orthomosaics, dense point clouds, long 4K video) may take a few extra minutes to process after the upload finishes.

 Unsupported formats